hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-virtualization.md

 *T﻿he above figure shows the documentation on `POST /virtualization/v1beta1/csp-machine-instances` to deploy a VM inside the cloud service provider.*

-You can see in below figure, I performed the deployment of a virtual machine example using Postman, which provides the special field for you to enter the JSON body according to the definition of payload in the developer’s API guide.
+You can see in the below figure, I performed the deployment of a virtual machine example using Postman, which provides the special field for you to enter the JSON body according to the definition of payload in the developer’s API guide.
 Please note that I used the raw form of the body with JSON definition as shown below.
 Combining the information that I gathered above; I entered the values required by the key-pairs part of the body.
 The key of **keyPairName** is the name for the certificate key-pair required to login into the VM.

 ![](/img/deployment-of-csp-machine-instance-using-post-and-payload.png "Deploy a machine instance based on the payload POST")